Trending News

 Published

-Published May 11, 2026
+Published May 13, 2026

 A French woman and an American man have tested positive for Hantavirus infections as countries around the world repatriate passengers from a cruise ship hit by a deadly outbreak.
 French Health Minister Stephanie Rist said on Monday that a French passenger who was on the MV Hondius cruise ship tested positive for the virus and her condition was deteriorating, the Reuters news agency reported.
 The MV Hondius was anchored near the Canary Island of Tenerife after being stranded for weeks following an outbreak of the Hantavirus on the luxury cruise ship.
 Another four French passengers have so far tested negative, and authorities have identified 22 contact cases.
-Health authorities have been locating and monitoring passengers who disembarked from the ship before the outbreak was identified.

-The evacuation of passengers from the cruise ship will be completed on Monday with flights to Australia and the Netherlands, Spain's health minister said.
 Hantaviruses can cause severe respiratory illness and are usually spread by rodents but can also, in more rare cases, be transmitted between people.
 The fatality rate of the Andes strain of the Hantavirus, identified in the ship's outbreak, can reach 40 to 50 percent, particularly among elderly people.
+The WHO has recommended a quarantine of 42 days for the cruise passengers.
 One French passenger and one from the US test positive after being evacuated from the vessel in the Canary Islands.
-The two new cases bring the total number of confirmed cases to 10.

 The US Department of Health and Human Services said on Sunday that an American on a repatriation flight had tested "mildly positive" for the virus and another had mild symptoms.
 Both were travelling "in the plane's biocontainment units out of an abundance of caution" and all 17 MV Hondius passengers on board would undergo clinical assessment upon arrival in the US.
-The WHO has recommended a quarantine of 42 days for the cruise passengers.
+A Dutch plane expected to reach Tenerife Monday afternoon will carry passengers that were previously going to be evacuated on a plane sent by Australia, Spain's Health Minister Monica Garcia said.
 Robin May, chief scientific officer at the United Kingdom Health Security Agency, said the risk to the public was "extremely low", the Press Association news agency reported.
-What is key is to act at the start and break the virus transmission chains," Rist told France Inter radio, pointing to the "decree that came out today that.

 Source reference